waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. Fly to Mahogany Town (Done).
     2. Heal party at the Pokémon Center (Done).
     3. Meet Lance at the Mahogany Mart (Done).
-    4. Enter the secret hideout via the stairs revealed at (7, 3).
+    4. Enter the secret hideout via the stairs revealed at (7, 3) (Done).
-- Status: Lance used his Dragonite to reveal a secret staircase behind a cabinet at (7, 3) in the Mahogany Mart.
+    5. Explore Team Rocket Base B1F to find the transmitter.
+- Status: Currently on B1F.
+Dealing with security cameras and grunts.

 # Tile Mechanics
 - FLOOR: Verified traversable.
 Standard indoor/outdoor ground.